In a survival situation, it's important not only to have all the necessary supplies for yourself and your family, but to have bartering chips, too.

 Also consider stockpiling some rubbing alcohol and hydrogen peroxide for leverage.
 They are cheap, small and last a long time.
 Peroxide can treat water as well as your wounds.
 Alcohol can start a fire and clean a work surface.

 Another good thing to stock up on is feminine hygiene products.
 Tampons can make a rudimentary straw or fire starter.
 The cotton batting can clean wounds as well as rifles and shotguns.
 Feminine pads and lines can function as a makeshift bandage for larger wounds.

-Neosporin is also an important item to keep around both for personal use and in a barter situation.
+Neosporin is also an important item to keep around, both for personal use and in a barter situation.
 It helps stave off infection and has a decent shelf life of around 24 months, according to the manufacturer.
-Unopened it may last much longer, but you take a risk using anything past its expiration date.
-I recommend storing antibiotic ointments in your refrigerator to help prolong the shelf life on it, unless otherwise stated on the packaging.
+Unopened, it may last much longer, but you take a risk using anything past its expiration date.
+I recommend storing antibiotic ointments in your refrigerator to help prolong the shelf life of it, unless otherwise stated on the packaging.

 If you decide to stock guns for home defense or hunting, you first need to make sure you know how to use them.